-For instance, $T_2$ -weighted (T2w) MRI scans are often widely available in retrospectively pooled cohorts, although with significant variations in acquisition or reconstruction parameters.
-As there is no routinely used reference standard T2w MR imaging protocol, a pooled cohort of T2w MR images is likely to have significant heterogeneity in terms of acquisition parameters such as contrast weighting (repetition time [TR] and echo time [TE]), spatial resolution, and reconstruction approaches (parallel imaging).
+For instance, T2-weighted (T2w) MRI scans are often widely available in retrospectively pooled cohorts, although with significant variations in acquisition or reconstruction parameters(8).
+As there is no routinely used reference standard T2w MR imaging protocol, a pooled cohort of T2w MR images is likely to have significant heterogeneity in terms of acquisition parameters such as contrast weighting (repetition time (TR) and echo time (TE)), spatial resolution, and reconstruction approaches (parallel imaging).
 Critically, while radiologists may be able to adapt the resulting minor image differences due to prior experience and training, the sensitivity of radiomic descriptors to such MR acquisition differences has not been deeply explored.

-Systematically evaluating the impact of individual MR acquisition parameters on radiomic descriptors requires a controlled approach, where in vivo MRI scans are prospectively acquired such that only one acquisition parameter is changed at a time (eg, acquire MRI scans where only TR values are changed while holding TE, resolution, and all other parameters constant).
-To minimize the impact of disease heterogeneity in such a controlled study and for generalizable results, the performance of radiomic descriptors needs to be examined using healthy tissue within a fixed body region (eg, white or grey matter in the brain), rather than using phantoms or simulation data.
-Thus far, robustness of radiomic descriptors has primarily been examined in the context of how they vary within the same subject between test/retest brain MRI scans J. MAGN.
-RESON.
-IMAGING 2021;54:1009-1021.

-(where the acquisition parameters are the same in both scans, also termed repeatability) or across retrospectively curated multisite or multiscanner cohorts (where acquisition parameters may not be controlled).
-Radiomic analysis also typically includes several postprocessing operations (such as bias correction, intensity standardization, and resolution resampling) which are applied to MR images prior to extracting a series of different types (or "families") of radiomic descriptors.
-A detailed study of how postprocessing steps impact the robustness of radiomic descriptors from different acquisition variants in a controlled setting would be beneficial.
+Systematically evaluating the impact of individual MR acquisition parameters on radiomic descriptors requires a controlled approach, where in vivo MRI scans are prospectively acquired such that only one acquisition parameter is changed at a time (e.g. acquire MRI scans where only TR values are changed while holding TE, resolution, and all other parameters constant).
+To minimize the impact of disease heterogeneity in such a controlled study and for generalizable results, the performance of radiomic descriptors need to be examined using healthy tissue within a fixed body region (e.g. white or grey matter in the brain), rather than using phantoms or simulation data(9, 10).
+Thus far, robustness of radiomic descriptors has primarily been examined in the context of how they vary within the same subject between test/re-test brain MRI scans(11) (where the acquisition parameters are the same in both scans, also termed repeatability) or across retrospectively curated multi-site or multi-scanner cohorts(12) (where acquisition parameters may not be controlled).
+Radiomic analysis also typically includes several post-processing operations(12, 13) (such as bias correction(14), intensity standardization(15), and resolution resampling) which are applied to MR images prior to extracting a series of different types (or "families") of radiomic descriptors.
+A detailed study of how post-processing steps impact the robustness of radiomic descriptors from different acquisition variants in a controlled setting would be beneficial(16).

-Therefore, the aim of this study was to assess the repeatability and robustness of widely used radiomic descriptors within well-defined healthy brain tissue regions; both in a testretest setting as well as under controlled, systematic variations of acquisition parameters using prospectively acquired T2w MRI scans.
-A secondary aim was to investigate the impact of postprocessing steps on the robustness of radiomics descriptors.
-The overall goal was to determine which radiomic descriptors were robust across imaging variants, which descriptors benefit from postprocessing, and which imaging variants could potentially be pooled for wider radiomic analyses.
+Therefore, the aim of this study was to assess the repeatability and robustness of widely used radiomic descriptors within well-defined healthy brain tissue regions; both in a test-retest setting as well as under controlled, systematic variations of acquisition parameters using prospectively acquired T2w MRI scans.
+A secondary aim was to investigate the impact of post-processing steps on the robustness of radiomics descriptors. he overall goal was to determine which radiomic descriptors were robust across imaging variants, which descriptors benefit from post-processing, and which imaging variants could potentially be pooled for wider radiomic analyses.